Praneesh-Sharma/Machine_Learning/README.md

 # Machine_Learning
-multiple models of machine learning made from scratch
+Multiple models of machine learning made from scratch